-It doesn’t matter whether you work from a home office or are an employee of a large organisation, most Australians hope to get some money back from the Australian Taxation Office (ATO) when they prepare and lodge their annual tax return.
+It doesn’t matter who you are, most Australians hope to get some money back from the Australian Taxation Office (ATO) when they lodge their annual tax return.

-While bigger companies are likely to have a team of accountants working on their tax reporting, individuals and sole traders often have to manage it themselves.
+While bigger companies are likely to have a team of accountants working on their tax reporting, individuals and small businesses often manage it themselves.
 Before you begin putting your tax return together for the financial year, get to know the tax deductions you could claim.

 What is a Tax Deduction?

-The ATO points out that to claim a deduction as a small businesses:
+The ATO points out that to claim a deduction for a work-related expense as an employee:

-Regardless of whether you’re an employee or a small business, you’re entitled to claim deductions for expenses that relate directly to earning your income, says Joanne McCauley, managing partner at Jigsaw Tax & Advisory, a CPA firm that provides business tax and advisory services to small businesses.
-Be aware that what you can claim will depend on your circumstances, so she recommends seeking professional advice from your accountant or registered tax agent first.
+Regardless of whether you’re an employee or a small business, you’re entitled to claim deductions for expenses that relate directly to earning your income, says Joanne McCauley, Managing Partner at Jigsaw Tax & Advisory, a CPA firm that provides business tax and advisory services to small businesses.
+Be aware that what you can claim will depend on your circumstances, so she recommends seeking professional advice from your registered tax professional first.

 Given that the definition of what can be deducted is so broad, sometimes it’s better to consider what you can’t claim, she adds.
-“Costs for items like your driver’s licence cannot be claimed, or relocation expenses if you move for a new job.”
+“Costs for items like your driver’s license cannot be claimed, or relocation expenses if you move for a new job.”

-To help, we’ve compiled a list of some of the tax deductions you may be able to claim on your taxable income – but don’t forget to check in with your accountant before you prepare and lodge your tax return.
-You can also check the ATO occupation guides for job-specific work-related expenses you can claim at tax time.
+To help, we’ve compiled a list of some of the tax deductions you may be able to claim – but don’t forget to talk to a registered tax professional if you’re unsure.
+You can also check the:

 Tax Deduction Tips for Employees